 We are required to invest in AgriBank capital stock as a condition of borrowing.
-This investment may be in the form of purchased stock or stock representing distributed AgriBank surplus.
-As of December 31, 2023, we were required by AgriBank to maintain an investment equal to 3.0% of the average quarterly balance of our note payable.
-The required investment increased to 3.1% for 2024.
-In addition to the required investment based on the note payable, asset pool programs are typically capitalized at a higher rate that is mutually agreed upon in the asset pool program agreements.
+This investment may be in the form of purchased stock or stock representing distributed AgriBank retained earnings.
+As of December 31, 2024, we were required by AgriBank to maintain an investment equal to 3.1% of the average quarterly balance of our note payable.
+The required investment will remain unchanged for 2025 at 3.1%.
+In addition to the required investment based on the note payable, we are also required to hold additional investment in AgriBank for asset pool programs we participate in, which are typically capitalized at a higher rate that is mutually agreed upon in the asset pool program agreements.